Permissions

 Accessing the current user information to implement your permission checks depends on the web framework you are using.

-object where you can either access the
+Most frameworks will have a Request object where you can either access the

 current user directly or access headers/cookies/query parameters to authenticate